RootMyTV/RootMyTV.github.io/README.md

 2. Don't update your TV.
 While updates are technically possible, if LG patches the exploit, you might end up "locked out" and unable to re-root your TV if you somehow lose access.
 We also can't predict how future updates will affect our techniques used to elevate and operate the Homebrew Channel app.
+"Block system updates" option in Homebrew Channel will disable firmware update checks.
 3. Don't Install, Uninstall, or Update LG's "Developer Mode" app.
 Doing so will overwrite or remove the startup script used to bootstrap the jailbreak.
+It is advisable to remove "Developer Mode" app before rooting.
+SSH service exposed by Homebrew Channel is compatible with webOS SDK tooling.

 ## Troubleshooting

 In case of any problems [join the OpenLGTV Discord server](https://discord.gg/xWqRVEm) and ask for help on `#rootmytv` channel, or file a GitHub issue.

-Before asking for support, please consult our [Troubleshooting guide.](./docs/TROUBLESHOOTING.md)
+Before asking for support, please consult our [Troubleshooting guide](./docs/TROUBLESHOOTING.md).

 # Research Summary and Timeline